-This year's panel of judges for the ICIS Innovation Awards consists of five leading innovation experts with a wide range of business and consulting experience.
-They are looking for innovative projects that solve problems and provide solutions for companies, their customers and society at large, as well as the environment.
+Entries to the ICIS Innovation Awards are judged by a specially chosen panel of five leading industry experts, all with a keen interest in innovation.
+They are looking for innovative projects that solve problems and provide solutions for companies, their customers and society at large, as well as benefitting the environment and progressing sustainability.

 Initial judging took place in early July and the resulting shortlist of entries in each category was published on this web site and in the 10 August edition of ICIS Chemical Business.
 The judges met in late August to select the category winners and the overall winner for the year.

 Winning companies and individuals will be presented with their awards at a lunch in central London in early December, attended by the winners, sponsors, judges and ICIS personnel.